Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Abstract

 \section{Abstract}

 \looseness=-1 Formally specifying, let alone verifying, properties of systems involving multiple programming languages is inherently challenging.
 We introduce \emph{Heterogeneous Dynamic Logic} (HDL), a framework for combining reasoning principles from distinct (dynamic) program logics in a modular and compositional way.
-HDL mirrors the architecture of satisfiability modulo theories (SMT): Individual dynamic logics, along with their calculi, are treated as \emph{dynamic theories} that can be flexibly combined to reason about heterogeneous systems whose components are verified using different program logics.
+HDL mirrors the architecture of satisfiability modulo theories (SMT): Individual dynamic logics, along with their calculi, are treated as \emph{dynamic theories} that can be combined to reason about heterogeneous systems whose components are verified using different program logics.
 HDL provides two key operations: \emph{Lifting} extends an individual dynamic theory with new program constructs (e.g., the havoc operation or regular programs) and automatically augments its calculus with sound reasoning principles for the new constructs; and \emph{Combination} enables cross-language reasoning in a \emph{single modality} via \emph{Heterogeneous Dynamic Theories}, facilitating the reuse of existing proof infrastructure.
-We formalize dynamic theories, their lifting and combination in Isabelle, and prove the soundness of all proof rules.
-We also prove \emph{relative completeness} theorems for lifting and combination: Under common assumptions, reasoning about lifted or combined theories is no harder than reasoning about the constituent dynamic theories and their common first-order structure (i.e., the ``data theory'').
-We demonstrate HDL's utility by verifying an automotive case study in which a Java controller (formalized in Java dynamic logic) steers a plant model (formalized in differential dynamic logic).
+L5{By lifting combined theories with regular programs, we obtain \emph{heterogeneous} control structures that allow us to reason about intertwined cross-language behavior.} We formalize dynamic theories, their lifting and combination, and prove the soundness of all proof rules in Isabelle.
+We also introduce a proof rule combining deductive DL-based reasoning with reasoning principles from Kleene Algebras with Tests.
+Furthermore, we prove \emph{relative completeness} theorems for lifting and combination: Under usual assumptions, reasoning about lifted or combined theories is no harder than reasoning about the constituent dynamic theories and their common first-order structure (i.e., the ``data theory'').
+We demonstrate HDL's value by verifying an automotive case study where a Java controller (formalized in Java dynamic logic) steers a plant model (formalized in differential dynamic logic).